RobertGummesson/BuildTimeAnalyzer-for-Xcode/README.md

 ## Installation

+**NOTE: With Xcode 8 and above, plug-ins are no longer be supported.**

 Build Time Analyzer is available through [Alcatraz - The package manager for Xcode](http://alcatraz.io/).
 Make sure you restart Xcode after the plug-in is installed.